 In this work we extended the above idea to use the second photon produced by another astronomical sky source.
 The path length difference between the two photons leads to a phase offset and if the two photons are close enough together in both time and frequency, then due to quantum mechanical interference the pattern of coincidences in the two stations will be sensitive to the phase differences, and this in turn will be sensitive to the relative opening angle between the two sources.
 In this scheme no optical connection path is needed between the two stations, a major simplification of the original idea; and the measurement can be carried out in many spectroscopic bins simultaneously.

-The relation between the observed pair rate correlations and the sources' sky positions and extent is calculated using quantum optics field theory, and shows that the two-source technique can be seen as a generalization of the traditional Hanbury Brown \& Twiss~(HBT) pair intensity interferometry from single source.
-Our new technique produces alternating correlations and anti-correlations between different receivers, e.g. fringes, and so we term it two-photon amplitude interferometry.
+The relation between the observed pair rate correlations and the sources' sky positions and extent is calculated using quantum optics methods, and shows that the two-source technique can be seen as a generalization of the traditional Hanbury Brown \& Twiss~(HBT) intensity interferometry from a single source.
+Our new technique produces alternating correlations and anti-correlations between measurement outcomes from different receivers, e.g. fringes, and so we term it two-photon amplitude interferometry.
 We then propose an Earth-rotation scan observation program and show that the source opening angle can be derived directly from a measurement of the fringe passing rate in the detected pair correlations.